Gibbons-Lab/isb_course_2022/docs/16S/talk.md

 Note:

-- variety of subsistence strategies and lifestyles
+- variety of cultures and lifestyles
 - distinct geographic regions

 ---